Andrew-M-C/go.jsonvalue/docs/en/09_conversion.md

 ## String and Number to Boolean

-Similar with number, strings can hold a boolean.
+Similar to numbers, strings can hold a boolean value.

-A `true` will be returned in only one situation then converting string to boolean:
+A `true` will be returned in only one situation when converting a string to boolean:

-- The value of the string value is exactly the lower-cased string `"true"`.
+- The value of the string is exactly the lower-cased string `"true"`.

 In other cases, `false` will be returned for the conversion.

-Number could also converted into boolean.
-As long as the number value does NOT equal to zero, `true` will be returned.
-Otherwise, `false`
+Numbers can also be converted into boolean values.
+As long as the number value does NOT equal zero, `true` will be returned.
+Otherwise, `false`.

 ---

 ## Difference between `GetString` and `MustGet(...).String()`

-The logic between `GetXxx()` series methods and its corresponding `MustGet().Xxx()` function are mostly the same.
-Instead, the `Xxx()` methods does not return error.
+The logic between `GetXxx()` series methods and their corresponding `MustGet().Xxx()` functions is mostly the same.
+However, the `Xxx()` methods do not return an error.

 For example: